 dehydrator was the hole running down the center of the machine.

-I found it to be a big problem when making raw cracker recipes - or recipes that needed to be spread.
+I found it to be a big problem when making raw cracker recipes - or recipes that needed to be spread out uniformly.

-Be aware that dehydrators and even the Excalibur can rise above the temperature you set it to by 10 degrees or so.
+Be aware that dehydrators and even the Excalibur can rise above the temperature that you set it at by 10 degrees or so.

-Keep that in mind when setting your temperature to preserve enzymes in
+Keep that in mind when setting the temperature to preserve enzymes in

 the exact temperature inside your dehydrator.